lost-theory/python-live/lpl_01_http_requests_and_json.md

 * Uploading files
 * etc.

-Basically everything exposed in Wikipedia's interface has a corresponding API call that can be controlled programmatically.
+The major pieces of functionality exposed in Wikipedia's user interface have a corresponding API call that can be controlled programmatically.

 > **Note**: An API doesn't need to be connected to a web service.
 There are many non-web APIs.
 Many libraries, including the ones in Python's stdlib, are essentially APIs.
 For example, the `open` function and the [os.path](https://docs.python.org/2/library/os.path.html#module-os.path), [shutil](https://docs.python.org/2/library/shutil.html#module-shutil), etc. modules can be considered Python's "filesystem API".